-- Clear definition of the roles and responsibilities of each department and making proper separation among relevant functions so as to avoid potential conflicts of interests. - A code of conduct to regulate on-job and off-job behavior particularly for the staff in important positions or at sensitive links. - Every business department appoints one representative (usually Head of Department) responsible for controlling operational risk in its department. - Strengthening the business line management by filing the effective operational procedures. - Fully assessing the operational risk in the approval process for all new products, activities and systems. - Implementing regularly monitor of operational risk profiles and material exposures to losses, which is on a monthly basis for the Branch. - On-going training in the usage of internal systems. - Testing and evaluating by internal audit whether the operational management framework has been implemented as intended and is functioning effectively.
+- Clear definition of the roles and responsibilities of each department and making proper separation among relevant functions so as to avoid potential conflicts of interests. - A code of conduct to regulate on-job and off-job behavior particularly for the staff in important positions or at sensitive links. - Every business marketing department appoints one representative (usually Head of Department) responsible for controlling operational risk in its department. - Strengthening the business line management by fulfilling the effective operational procedures. - Implementing regularly monitor of operational risk profiles and material exposures to losses, which is on a monthly basis for the Branch. - On-going training in the usage of internal systems. - Testing and evaluating by internal audit whether the operational management framework has been implemented as intended and is functioning effectively.